PowerShell/DscResources/GettingStartedWithGitHub.md

 When you are happy with the file, save it and continue with the next file, if there was more merge conflicts. **Only when all the merge conflicts are resolved you can continue with the rebase.**

 * To continue with the rebase.
 In the same PowerShell prompt as you started the rebase, you need to do the following.
-_Note: If not using the same PowerShell promt, make sure you are in the right folder and on the right branch._
+_Note: If not using the same PowerShell prompt, make sure you are in the right folder and on the right branch._
 ```
 git status          # (optional) If you unsure of the name, you can use this to see the files that was in conflict.
 git add <file>      # Do this for each file that you fixed merged conflicts in.
 I.e 'git add README.md'.